Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 	{
 		super.onCreate(savedInstanceState);
 		KidozSDK.initialize(getApplicationContext(), "publisherID", "securityToken");
-		// For a cleaner code init the InterstitialView in a saperated method initFeedView();
+		// For a cleaner code init the FeedView in a saperated method initFeedView();
 		//the rest of your main activity onCreate
 		...